Charles-Lillywhite/Charles-Lillywhite/README.md

 - 📈 💵 My master's project made extensize use of Python to simulate the quantum mechanical technique of *reverse annealing*, and how this can be used to optimise the returns of simple investment portfolios.

-- 🧠 I’m currently learning as much as I can about software development, and computer science in general.
-In the last few months I have been working hard to teach myself about Algorithms, Data Structures, Memory, OOP, Big O notation, and much more.

 - 🤖 My recent personal projects include a simple web application, and an automated email bot